Natural Rubber Latex Allergy.

 Natural rubber latex (NRL) is a milky fluid obtained from the Hevea brasiliensis tree, which is widely grown in South East Asia, and other countries.
 NRL is an integral part of thousands of everyday consumer and healthcare items.

 The proteins contained with NRL can cause allergic reactions to Latex.
-More than 40,000 products used in homes, schools and medical settings contain latex, including common items such as: condoms, rubber bands, balloons, carpet backing, surgical and examination gloves, clothing elastic, toys, sink mats, foam pillows, anaesthesia equipment, IV catheters, elastic bandages, adhesive tape, electrode pads, etc.
+More than 40,000 products used in homes, schools and medical settings contain latex, including common items such as: condoms, rubber bands, computer mouse mats, balloons, carpet backing, surgical and examination gloves, clothing elastic, toys, sink mats, foam pillows, anaesthesia equipment, IV catheters, elastic bandages, adhesive tape, electrode pads, etc.

 People who are allergic to latex may also react to banana, avocado, kiwi fruit, chestnut, plum, peach, cherry, apricot, fig, papaya, tomato, potato and some other plant foods.
 The list is still growing.
 The reason is that these plants contain proteins, which are similar enough to latex proteins to react with our allergy-producing antibodies to latex.